hixio-mh/epg-old/README.md

-# Notes
-The EPG will be categorized into categories.
-More information coming soon.

-# Coming back soon!
-I will be updating Astro and RTM Klik XMLTV data soon.
-Stay tuned! (starting between March 9 - 12)
+# Future Updates: MYTV Broadcasting channels / Astro Channels
+XMLTV ID will be changed to channel numbers (for example, if you want the guide to TV1, you have to change tvg-id="TV1" to tvg-id="101").

 # epg
 Pre-built XMLTV EPG for channels, updated every 7 days.
 Generated manually.
 **This project didn't contain any IPTV links.** Here are some free IPTV projects:

-https://github.com/freeview/iptv (Official links to Malaysia / Singapore / Brunei channels and some other channels)
+https://t.me/s/helpfreeviewinfo (Official links to Malaysia / Singapore / Brunei channels and some other channels)

 You can also view XMLTV files using [Ian Bishop's EPG Viewer](http://xmltvview.birtles.org.uk/epgviewer.html) (Open Source) by downloading it and opening it on this application.